B.A. in Journalism & Mass Communication Major

 - understand the meaning of citizenship in the context of their professional activities and their personal lives;

 - recognize and overcome biases, prejudices and limited viewpoints (including their own) so that they can communicate effectively in a diverse world.

 Majors take 40 hours of required J/MC courses -- 11 required courses and three J/MC electives.
 Each student is is assigned a faculty adviser who will review the student's program.

-Additional requirements for graduation include an acceptable capstone project, completed in the senior year under the supervision of a capstone adviser; and the completion of 400 internship hours, under the guidance of an internship coordinator.
+Additional Journalism and Mass Communication requirements for graduation include the completion of 400 internship hours, under the guidance of an internship coordinator.